by

 that was happening whenever I turned the pedals on my bike.
 (Probably

-because the cause of the clicking would have been obvious to most riders!)
+because the cause of the clicking would have been obvious to most

-intensity the harder I pedaled.
+in speed and intensity the harder I pedaled.
+Solution:

 Having gone over the rear derailleur and taken apart